alexandros-koutsioumpas/anaklasis/README.md

 # anaklasis

-[_anaklasis_](https://github.com/alexandros-koutsioumpas/anaklasis) is a set of open-source _Python3_ scripts (with _fortran90_ extensions) that facilitate a range of specular neutron and x-ray reflectivity calculations, involving the generation of theoretical curves and the comparison/fit of interfacial model reflectivity against experimental datasets.
+[_anaklasis_](https://github.com/alexandros-koutsioumpas/anaklasis) is a set of open-source _Python3_ scripts (with _FORTRAN 90_ extensions) that facilitate a range of specular neutron and x-ray reflectivity calculations, involving the generation of theoretical curves and the comparison/fit of interfacial model reflectivity against experimental datasets.
 The _ref_ module, contains three callable functions, _ref.calculate_ for generating theoretical reflectivity curves, _ref.compare_ for comparison of experimental data with theoretical curves and _ref.fit_ for refinement of experimental data against a defined model.
 Execution takes place by defining the interfacial model and instrumental parameters as lists in a simple _Python_ script and by passing them as arguments to the desired function.

 In the examples folder many scripts with calculations and refinements performed by the program can be found.
 Addiitonaly some _Jupyter notebooks_ explaining the input and output are included.